Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Write down all the things that you are grateful for in your life.
 Count your blessings.

 Bonus: practicing gratitude lifts you up and makes you feel great!
-That’s why I love keeping a gratitude journal and practicing this on a regular basis.
+That’s why I love keeping a gratitude journal and practicing this regularly.

 98. Go To A Dress Rehearsal